multiversx/mx-docs/docs/wallet/wallet-extension.md

 **Step 2:** Open up the extension and click on _‘’Create new wallet”_.

-**Step 3:** Next, a set of 24-secret phrases will be displayed.
-Safely backup these secret phrases.
-We strongly recommend you copy the phrases or write them down and store in a safe place like a password manager.
-These phrases would be used to access your wallet and may not be retrieved.
+**Step 3:** Next, a secret phrase consisting of a set of 24 secret words will be displayed.
+Safely backup these secret words.
+We strongly recommend you write them down or copy and store them in a safe place like a password manager.
+These secret words are the key to your wallet account and cannot be recovered if lost.

 ![maiar-defi-example-secretphrase](/wallet/wallet-extension/wallet_extension_step5.png)